umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/The-Cloud-Portal/index.md

 ![Portal Project Overview](images/Heartcore-dashboard.png)

 From here you can see a list of all your projects.
-If you have several projects, you can sort specific projects in groups.
+If you have multiple projects, you can sort specific projects into groups.

 Clicking on a project will take you to the project page where you will get an overview of your environment(s).